mohamedsafwat89/MyReads-Udacity-Advanced-Track/README.md

 # MyReads Project

 * I used Hooks (useState, UseEffect and useDebounce ).
-* I made function commponents
+* I used function components
 * to start :
 *       npm install
 *       npm start